thefish/nvim-lua-config/README.md

 Custom themes
 ---
-ir_black2 is the theme i like the most, and it is included but not modified for usage with NeoVim yet.
+ir_black2 is the theme I always liked the most, and it is included but not modified for usage with NeoVim yet.